 Fear grows in the noise of conflicting voices.

-Listen to the noises of this world and you're destined for confusion... skeptical friends, a sensationalistic media, a doubting society - give sanction to our fears.
+Listen to the noises of this world and you're destined for confusion... skeptical friends, a sensationalistic media, a doubting society - all give sanction to our fears.

 In the noise fear takes root.
 It's only when we come to the quiet, and let God speak to us, that faith grows.
 One author writes, "The more we train ourselves to spend time with God and alone, the more we discover that God is with us at all times and in all places."

 The Greek philosopher, Sophocles, once said, "To him who is in fear, everything rustles."
-In other words, our sense of God's presence gets lost - faith gets quenched - fear fills our hearts - doubts prevail - when we're caught in the hustle and bustle of this life.
+In other words, our sense of God's presence gets lost - faith gets quenched - fear fills our hearts - doubts prevail - when we get caught up in this life's confusion and chaos.

-God is always in control - in the good times and the bad times - but the noises of this world drown out that realization.
-We're reminded only when we are still.
+God is always in control - in the good times and in the bad times - but the noises of this world drown out that realization.
+We're reminded only when we're still.